MgSmith04/CSCE313F25/README.md

-this is the repository for labwork in csce 313.
+this is the repository for labwork in csce 313. individual labs will be in subfolders of this repo.